CRISIS ON INFINITE FLASHPOINTS1 of 12

 It all started in Infinite Crisis with the death of multiple characters and the hint that maybe the Multiverse could return.
 Then in 52, DC actually made the new Multiverse a reality, although limiting it to just 52 worlds.

-And in the meantime, the publisher proved that a tighter shipping schedule could happen with modern technology — and still happens today with DC's new twice-monthly titles.
+And in the meantime, the publisher proved that a tighter shipping schedule could happen with modern technology — and still happens today with weekly limited-series a current publishing trend.

 FLASHPOINT / THE NEW 5210 of 12